aphawkins/elite-the-sharp-kind/docs/issues.md

 ## Ships
 - Sun is missing in initial system
-- Different planet styles not working
+- Colours on SNES planet style not working
 - Explosion of other ship can cause an exception
+- Planet can render with black lines through it if filled with colour

 ## Missions
 - Ship and text in mission brief doesn't clip correctly